 Places in Need: The Changing Geography of Poverty

-Forthcoming in 2017 from Russell Sage Foundation Press
+Released in June 2017 by the Russell Sage Foundation Press – Click Here to Order

 Contrary to the familiar urban-suburban narrative about poverty in the U.S., there are more poor persons living in the suburbs of American cities than in the cities themselves today.
 Poverty rates have increased dramatically in suburbs over the last 20 years, as has the concentration of poverty in suburbs.
 The rise of poverty in suburbs, however, has not coincided with a decrease of poverty in cities.
 In fact, poverty is more prevalent in cities today than in 1990.